 - Organic Quinoa (Kirkland Brand) – Again this simply comes down to the price.
 Quinoa is compact and easy to store.
 So, stocking up is a no-brainer.

-- Organic Pre-cooked & Peeled Beets - I love beets but preparing them can be tedious and so messy that my kitchen looks like a murder scene afterwards from all the beet juice.
+- Organic Pre-cooked & Peeled Beets – I love beets but preparing them can be tedious and so messy that my kitchen looks like a murder scene afterwards from all the beet juice.
 So, buying them cooked and peeled in convenient little vacuum sealed packages makes my life a lot easier.
-Did I mention they're 4x cheaper than buying them at my local grocery store?!
+Did I mention these beets are 4x cheaper than buying them at my local grocery store?!

 - Organic Pure Maple Syrup 100% Grade A Amber (Kirkland Brand) – The price is still the cheapest around for the level of quality but the reason it made this list is because of how damn good it is.
 Hands down the best maple syrup I’ve ever had.
 Aside from pancakes, I use it to sweeten my coffee, oatmeal, yogurt, pretty much anything.